 Would you like the opportunity to learn the skills to gain a position on a motion picture or television set?
 In Connecticut’s growing media industry, Production Assistants are one of the most sought-after positions in this exciting field.
 This course will train Production Assistants to work on the set as a Set Production Assistant and in the production offices as an Office Production Assistant.
-Skills you’ll learn include terminology, production organization and personnel, set etiquette and operations, radio communications, production office procedures, and understanding the various production forms including call sheets and production reports.
-You will participate in mock training exercises.
-In addition, you will learn job search and interview techniques that will make your resume desirable to producers and production managers.
-Production Assistants need to be passionate about film and television production.
-Prerequisite course requirements include High school diploma, basic computer skills, good oral and written communication skills, and demonstrated knowledge of production through either a class or other formalized training.
-Prerequisites.
-High School diploma, proficiency in basic computer skills, good oral and written communication skills.
-A recommended prerequisite (but not required) that the applicant has received and can demonstrate some formal training in production such as a class, industry certificate, etc.
+Skills include terminology, production organization and personnel, set etiquette and operations, radio communications, production office procedures, and understanding the various production forms including call sheets and production reports.
+Students will participate in mock training exercises.
+In addition, learn job search and interview techniques that will make resumes desirable to producers and production managers.
+Production assistants need to be passionate about film and television production.
+Prerequisites: High school diploma, proficiency in basic computer skills, good oral and written communication skills.
+A recommended prerequisite (but not required) is that the applicant has received and can demonstrate some formal training in production such as a class, industry certificate, etc.

 Registration is not guaranteed until payment is received or 3rd party payment is confirmed.

 Upon registration, you will receive an email from Mx-WorkforceDevelopment@MxCC.edu, and in that email, we will include instructions for payment.

 Instructions for Making Payments Online